-Learning Outcomes Preparation

-By the end of the lesson, pupils 3.
-Write the title of the text on the

-will be able to: board (see end of lesson).

-1. Demonstrate understanding of when 2.
-Write the questions on the board (see

-to use skimming when reading a text. end of lesson).
-If possible, cover the

-2. Use skimming to read a text quickly questions so that pupils cannot read

-and purposefully. them until the Practice section of the

-3. Answer questions on a text. lesson.

-3. Practise reading the text 'The Causes

-of Dirty Beaches and a Solution' aloud

-(see end of lesson).
+- 1. Write the title of the text on the board (see end of lesson). - Write the questions on the board (see end of lesson).
+If possible, cover the questions so that pupils cannot read them until the Practice section of the lesson. - 3.
+Practise reading the text 'The Causes of Dirty Beaches and a Solution' aloud (see end of lesson).